Monsters (2004 film)

-Monsters is a 2004 short horror film written and directed by Robert Morgan.
+Monsters is a 2004 British short horror film written and directed by Robert Morgan.
 He has described the film as semi-autobiographical, as he based the story's main concept on fantasies he had during childhood.

 The film was screened at various film festivals and was nominated for the Golden Melies for Best Short Horror Film of the Year.

 Synopsis

 The short centers on the sibling relationship between Stan and his teenage sister Mary.
 The two frequently fight and Mary sees him as an annoying, strange little brother.
 One day Stan sees a goose head in the garden and when he goes to tell his mother, notices a nearby mental hospital.
 Mary delights in telling him that the hospital is home to sick, crazed individuals and that he would one day belong there as well.
 Later that night the two fight again when Mary discovers that Stan has put the animal head in her box of Tampax.
 The fight culminates in the two falling down the stairs, at which point Mary threatens to murder him.

 Later Stan has a nightmare about Mary coming for him and then imagines that a mental patient has escaped the hospital and murdered his mother and Mary after ransacking the house.
 Some time later Mary wakes and discovers that Stan is gone.
-Concerned, she goes to look for him and discovers him outside near the body of a goose.
-It is unclear if it is the same goose as before or if Stan was the one to kill it.
-Mary helps him bury the duck.
+Concerned, she goes to look for him and discovers him outside near the body of a goose (it is unclear if it is the same goose as before or if Stan was the one to kill it).
+Mary helps him bury the goose.
 The two silently look at one another before returning home.